Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Asynchronous-Synchronous Composition of GFW-Nets

-Consider an example of the AS-composition provided in Fig. \ref{comp_ex}.
-We compose two LGWF-nets $N_1$ and $N_2$ shown in Fig. \ref{comp_ex1}.
-They exchange messages via channels $x$ and $y$.
-They should also synchronize when transitions $b$ and $f$ fire.
-This fact is given by the common synchronization label $s$.
-As a result, we need to introduce two labeled places $x$ and $y$ and connect them according to the asynchronous labels of transitions.
-In addition, we merge transitions $b$ and $f$ obtaining a single transition $(b,f)$ in the composition $N_1 \circledast N_2$ shown in Fig. \ref{comp_ex2}.
+Consider the example shown in Fig.~\ref{comp_ex}.
+We compose two LGWF-nets $N_1$ and $N_2$ shown in Fig.\,\ref{comp_ex1}.
+They exchange messages via two channels $x$ and $y$.
+They also synchronize when transitions $b$ and $f$ fire.
+This fact is given by the common synchronization label $s$ of transitions $b$ and $f$.
+As a result, we need to introduce two labeled places $x$ and $y$ and connect them according to the sending/receiving labels of transitions.
+In addition, we merge transitions $b$, $f$ obtaining a single transition $(b,f)$ in the AS-composition $N_1\! \circledast\!
+N_2$ shown in Fig.\,\ref{comp_ex2}.